Synonyms: Nuedexta, Zenvia

-In October 2014, Avanir presented data from a multicenter Phase 2 study of agitation in Alzheimer's disease at the annual meeting of the American Neurological Association in Baltimore.
+In October 2014, Avanir presented data from a multicenter Phase 2 study at the American Neurological Association annual meeting in Baltimore.
 Two hundred and twenty people with probable Alzheimer's and clinical agitation were enrolled into a sequential, parallel comparison trial design developed for indications that are prone to placebo effects.
-In these two-stage trials, a first randomization to drug or placebo is followed by analysis of the placebo group for responders and non-responders and a subsequent re-randomization of both responders and non-responders to drug or placebo.
-This minimizes placebo effects during the trial (see Ivanova et al., 2011).
-Two five-week treatment stages exposed 152 participants to 20 mg dextromethorphan hydrobromide and 10 mg quinidine sulfate, titrated up to 30 mg and 10 mg, respectively.
-On the primary outcome measure, the agitation/aggression domain of the neuropsychiatric inventory (NPI), the AVP-923 group improved 3.3 points compared with 1.7 points with placebo.
+In these two-stage trials, a first randomization to drug or placebo is followed by analysis of the placebo group for responders and non-responders, and a subsequent re-randomization of both responders and non-responders to drug or placebo.
+This minimizes placebo effects during the trial (Ivanova et al., 2011).
+Two five-week treatment stages exposed 152 participants to 20 mg dextromethorphan hydrobromide and 10 mg quinidine sulfate, titrated up to 30 and 10 mg, respectively.
+On the primary outcome, the agitation/aggression domain of the neuropsychiatric inventory (NPI), the AVP-923 group improved 3.3 points compared with 1.7 points for placebo.
 Secondary outcomes also indicated a drug benefit.
 Clinicians and caregivers considered the benefit meaningful, according to the presentation.
 Side effects were in keeping with the combination's known safety profile.
-Adverse events were more frequent in the treatment group, most were mild to moderate, and serious adverse events were twice as frequent in drug versus placebo group.
-No deaths occurred in this trial (see September 2015 news).
+Adverse events were more frequent in the treatment group, and most were mild to moderate; serious adverse events were twice as frequent in drug versus placebo group.
+No deaths occurred in this trial (Sep 2015 news).

-At the same conference, results were reported from the dementia cohort of a 750-person, open-label observation study of AVR-923 for the treatment of PBA accompanying dementia, stroke, or traumatic brain injury.
-This study uses no placebo controls but gathers safety, tolerability, and efficacy data on indications poorly represented in the original New Drug Application for AVR-923.
-It reported a treatment benefit, with side effects within AVR-923's known safety profile (see October 2014 conference news).
-A separate open-label safety study giving ARV-923 for a year reported that the combination was generally well-tolerated in a range of neurologic conditions and that serious adverse events appeared consistent with the primary neurological conditions (Pattee et al., 2014).
+At the same conference, results were reported from the dementia cohort of a 750-person, open-label observation study of AVP-923 for the treatment of PBA accompanying dementia, stroke, or traumatic brain injury.
+This study used no placebo controls but gathered safety, tolerability, and efficacy data on indications poorly represented in the original New Drug Application for AVP-923.
+It reported a treatment benefit, with side effects within AVP-923's known safety profile (Oct 2014 conference news).
+A separate open-label safety study giving AVP-923 for a year reported that the combination was generally well-tolerated in a range of neurologic conditions, with serious adverse events consistent with the primary neurological conditions (Pattee et al., 2014).

 - Paper Alert: Promising Phase 2 Results for Agitation Drug Published